tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/workspace.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/workspace/{workspaceId}/member" />

 Add an existing organization user to a given workspace.
+If the user is already a member, the role will be updated according to the provided input.

 <ContextCodeBlock language="shell" title='➡️      Request'>
 {`curl -X POST #BASE_URL/v1/workspace/{workspaceId}/member \\